EDCD/EDDN/schemas/README-EDDN-schemas.md

 #### `horizons` and `odyssey` flags

-Where the Schema allows for them, add the `horizons` and `odyssey` keys with boolean values.  `null` is not allowed in the values, so if you cannot determine a value do not include that key at all.
-The best source of these is the `LoadGame` event from journals.
+Where the Schema allows for them, add the `horizons` and `odyssey` keys with boolean values.  `null` is not allowed in the values, so **if you cannot determine a value do not include that key at all**.

+The only source of these is the `LoadGame` event from journals.
 It's present both in the PC local files and the CAPI journal data.
 If you're composing a shipyard or outfitting message from CAPI data then it is possible to synthesise the `horizons` flag.
 For now consult the function